qmacro/autodidactics/_posts/2021-04-13-producing-json-with-jq-for-appending-issue-titles.markdown

 16: This JSON thus produced can be then supplied in the API call, again using `gh`, with the value `-` (classically denoting "take from STDIN") for the `--input` parameter.

-17: A short pause between API calls keeps the GitHub API endpoint sweet, and we're done!
+17: A short pause between API calls keeps the GitHub API endpoint sweet, and we're done.

 This is the first time I've used `jq` to produce JSON, and it feels a lot safer than messing around with quoting, and the quotes required for the JSON format itself.
-Thanks `jq`!
+Thanks `jq`, and of course thanks GitHub API!